Liane Russell: Summary

 Mice share various genetic qualities with humans and thus were the perfect test subjects for Liane's radiation experiments.
 The essential pain point Liane was looking to solve was that the current information surrounding the effects of radiation on congenital disabilities was insufficient and inconclusive.
 Essentially, Liane was looking to innovate on recent research and prove the harmful effects that radiation can have on humans.
 Thus, she began researching how radiation affects mice embryos at certain stages in their development.
 Through this research, Liane discovered a variety of different deformities that would arise within the embryos at different stages of growth.
 Through Liane's findings, she determined that the most critical time of human gestation is within the first two to six weeks, during which most women do not even know they are pregnant.

 Both Liane and her husband published a paper describing their findings.
 The report recommended that women who may be pregnant only receive specific radiological procedures during the two weeks after their last menstrual cycle when they are most likely not pregnant.
 The paper was published in 1952 and received heavy criticism and controversy from radiologists.
 However, despite heavy criticism, the innovative research that both Liane and her husband performed became known as the 14-day rule and became a radiological practice accepted in almost every country.
 And to this day, this innovative rule is still a prominent rule among radiologists internationally.
 These findings have protected millions of pregnant women from premature radiation procedures that would have had detrimental effects on their pregnancies and children in the 1950s and up to the present day.

 Furthermore, Liane received a variety of awards for her research.
 She was awarded the Roentgen Medal in 1973, became a member of the National Academy of Sciences in 1986, and received the Enrico Fermi Award from the Department of Energy in 1994.
 Likewise, the Oak Ridge National Laboratory created the Liane B. Russell Distinguished Early Career Fellowship, a program primarily for minority and female scientists who help them get early exposure to various scientific fields.
-Inevitably, Liane Russell played a pivotal role in the radiation field and discovered its harmful effects on developing embryos.
-And her innovative research has been able to save lives and improve the overarching areas of science and medicine both during her life and after.
+Liane Russell discovered the harmful effects of radiation on developing embryos.